Come be a part of a storied tradition! Florida’s most rewarding journalism competition is officially open.

 Education News: Submit up to three stories from the education beat.

 Environmental Writing: Submit up to three stories about environmental issues.

 General News: Submit up to three stories about non-deadline events.

 Government News: Submit up to three stories about municipal, county, state or federal government.
-Freedom of Information stories are not to be entered in this category.

 Headline Writing: Submit up to three headlines.